-Anything that can keep his interest (largely anything out of doors, on the farm, with animals), N’s happy to wander without needing the buggy, but get him in a town, and he wants to get in and out all the time.
+At age 2 1/2 years, anything that can keep his interest N’s happy to wander without needing the buggy.
+Mostly that’s anything out of doors, on the farm or with animals.
+But as soon as he’s in a town, and he wants to get in and out all the time.
 Not forgetting the fact that he’s started liking hide and seek, so likes to put the hood up and hide underneath it.

-It’s really hard to judge – I know that if we’re in town and park a way away, then I know he’ll need it just to get into the town, but if we’re doing a short stint, he’ll be fine without.
+It’s really hard to judge – I know that if we’re in town and park a way away, I know he’ll need it just to get into the town.
+But if we’re doing a short stint, he’ll be fine without.
 Or should be fine without.

 Obviously then time of day and general tiredness will take over.
 Sometimes when I least expect it, he’ll want to climb in.

-And of course, not forgetting that if I need to buy anything or carry a bag, it’s be much easier having a buggy with us.
+Then there’s the handy aspect of having a buggy with you.
+If I need to buy anything or carry a bag, it’s be much easier having a buggy with us.
 Especially if all of a sudden N does his ‘pick up mummy’ around my legs wanting to be carried.

 What would be easier would be if someone could invent some kind of walking buggy board which could be raised from a standing level to a sit level, then I could just push that along.
 Although I guess that’s a smart-trike.
 I never really think of taking that out with us.
 Maybe I’ll try that next time we go to town, although I can’t see shops or the shopping centre liking that being pushed around.